vmware/vic-product/docs/user_doc/vic_app_dev/test_photon.md

 **Procedure**

-1. Run `docker info` to test that the Docker container host running in the `dch-photon` container VM has started correctly.
+1. Run `docker info` to test that the Docker host running in the `dch-photon` container VM has started correctly.

-    By specifying port 12375 you direct the Docker client to the Docker container host that is running in the VCH.
+    By specifying port 12375 you direct the Docker client to the Docker host that is running in the VCH.

     <pre>docker -H <i>vch_address</i>:12375 info</pre>